romankolivashko/ParksAPI/README.md

 Explore the API endpoints in Postman or a browser.
 You will not be able to utilize authentication in a browser.

 ### Using Swagger Documentation
-To explore the ParksApi.Solution API with NSwag, launch the project using `dotnet run` with the Terminal or Powershell, and input the following URL into your browser: `http://localhost:5000/swagger`
+To explore the ParksApi.Solution API with NSwag, launch the project using `dotnet run` with the Terminal or Powershell, and input the following URL into your browser: `https://localhost:5000/`

+### Note:
+Swagger will redirect to `https://localhost:5000/index.html` providing API documentation

 ..........................................................................................